underground-software/kdlp.underground.software/md/course/fall2023/assignments/setup.md

   * Log out of root (type `exit` or hit `ctrl+d`).
   * Try logging in as your new user with the username and password you selected.
   * Verify that you have root access via `sudo echo hello`, you should be prompted for a password and when you enter your password the `echo` command should execute.
-* Set up SSH access:
-  * Run the command `ip -br a | grep UP`, read the ip address listed there.
-  * On your host machine, open a terminal and try running `ssh username@ip-address` where *username* is the username you picked earlier and the *ip-address* is the one you just found.
-  * You should be prompted for your password, after you enter it you will be able to access your vm from your host machine.
-  * If you want to obviate the need to enter the password every time you log in, you can set up SSH-keys.
-    * If you have never set up SSH-keys:
-      * Run the command `ssh-keygen` in a terminal on your host machine and accept the default values.
-    * If you already have SSH-keys or you just created them using the step above:
-      * If you are not on Windows, run `ssh-copy-id username@ip-address` to copy your keys to the VM.
-      * If you are on Windows, run `type $env:USERPROFILE\.ssh\id_rsa.pub | ssh username@ip-address "cat >> .ssh/authorized_keys"`
-      * You will be prompted for your password, enter it, and the command should finish.
-      * Try logging in with `ssh username@ip-address` and you should not need to enter your password again.
-* Make the VM headless:
-  * Check back on the updates from the first step.
-Wait for them to finish.
-  * Once the updates are finished, run `shutdown now`.
-The VM should shut down and exit.
-  * Open the VM Settings and disable the graphics, the exact settings depends on the VM software you are using.
-  * Most of the time you will be able to keep the graphics off, since you already set up SSH access.
-  * This will lighten the load on your computer since it won't have to render the GUI and will make the VM run faster.

 #### Configure your system and send your first email patches